The leverage in cost reduction and growth opportunities.

 When you acquire, you should look for opportunities to reduce operational costs either in the company you are acquiring, inside your existing business, or both.
 Here are some areas to potentially target:

-In most businesses, the largest cost is often related to payroll and benefits–which makes it an obvious target of reduction.
+In most businesses, the largest cost is often related to payroll and benefits–which makes it an obvious target for reduction.
 That’s especially true if the acquired company was paying its people at a higher percentile relative to the market than your existing company was.
 But beware.
-Cutting pay right after acquiring can be risky.
+Cutting pay right after acquisition can be risky.
 You could suffer a hit to morale or even the loss of key personnel by cutting pay and benefits.
 My approach has been to leave benefits and payroll where they are to start and reduce the number of people if that is appropriate.
 That way, people miss their friends, but they are employed with no changes now.
 Of course, you might come back and unify the payroll and benefits approach between the two firms later for another cost improvement.

 2. Building and Rent

 When you put two companies together, you can often get by with less office or factory space.
-That gives you the opportunity to cut costs by trimming some of your real estate by closing a location and moving everyone into a new single location.
+That gives you the opportunity to cut costs by trimming some of your real estates by closing a location and moving everyone into a new single location.
 The onset of widespread remote work can also be an opportunity to save costs on real estate.
 Of course, you will have to navigate the existing leases for properties if you don’t own the facilities.
 This can delay this cost reduction.

 I worked for a business for a long time where we acquired target companies in manufacturing and consolidated them into my operation.
 I had extra capacity in my plant that allowed me to absorb the acquired company’s volume without adding space or people–all of which led to significant cost savings.